adriendupuis/ezplatform-standard/README.md

   - support at least .html, .xhtml, .tar and .tgz
   - clean-up on DeleteVersionEvent and DeleteContentEvent
   - full and embed views
+  - Use abstraction to handle DFS
+- Continue FileTypeWhiteList
+  - Handle DFS
+  - Do not activate it by default?
+  - Validate default white list